wp-plugins/graphflow-analytics/readme.txt

 2. [Sign up for a Graphflow account](https://app.graphflow.com/accounts/signup/)
 3. Watch your revenue grow as we recommend the most relevant products to your customers!

 Want to see it in action?
-Check out our [WooCommerce demo store](http://demo.graphflow.com) with over 1000 products, complete with recommendations on product pages, the shopping cart, shop pages, and using our shortcode and widget - all powered by Graphflow!
+Check out our [WooCommerce demo store](http://demo.graphflow.com), complete with recommendations on product pages, the shopping cart, and using our shortcode and widget - all powered by Graphflow!

 = Support =